polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/specify-origin.md

 For example, if you select the `killName`function and specify the account for Bob as the function's argument, you must be the `Root` origin account to submit the call.
 The `killName` function must be called by the `ForceOrigin` that was configured with the Nicks pallet's `Config` interface in the previous section.
-You may recall that we configured this to be the FRAME system's .
+You may recall that we configured this to be the FRAME system's.
 By default, the node template is configured with the predefined Alice account as the system `Root` origin account using the [Sudo pallet](https://paritytech.github.io/substrate/master/pallet_sudo/index.html).

 The front-end template exposes access the `Root` origin through the Sudo pallet by providing a clickable **SUDO** button.
 If you invoke the `killName` function by clicking **Signed**, the call is dispatched by the Signed origin associated with Alice's account.
 Because the call requires the `Root` origin, an error is returned.

 ![`BadOrigin` Error](/media/images/docs/tutorials/specify-origin/kill-name-bad-origin.png)